leetmaa/KMCLib/manual/_sources/usage.txt

 Perhaps the easiest way to get started with your own KMC modeling is to have a quick look at a few usage examples.
-We will take a look at three examples from the :py:class:`KMCLib` functionality tests, one-dimensional diffusion, the two-dimensional spin Ising model and three-dimensional diffusion.
+We will take a look at three examples from the :py:mod:`KMCLib` functionality tests, one-dimensional diffusion, the two-dimensional spin Ising model and three-dimensional diffusion.